 - Coburg Historical Society also holds some subdivision auction posters.

 Street development and maps

-Some street names changed over time so it is a good idea to research the street history before you go further.
+Some street names and numbers changed over time so it is a good idea to research the street history before you go further.

 - The street names of Brunswick (1987)

 - The street names of Brunswick: the story behind the sign (2013) includes newer streets

 - Melbourne street directories 1912-52.
 (State Library of Victoria)

 - Melbourne Metropolitan Board of Works maps (State Library of Victoria)

 - Coburg Historical Society has bound copies of the first MMBW maps of Coburg and Pascoe Vale 1909-49.

 - Royal Historical Society of Victoria has a large range of maps.
 View by appointment.